MehradYaghoubi/pylipextractor/README.md

 # PyLipExtractor

-A Python package for robust lip frame extraction from videos using MediaPipe, designed specifically for visual speech recognition and lip-reading tasks.
-It provides a streamlined, configurable process to convert raw video into ready-to-use lip sequences.
+A Python package for robust lip frame extraction from videos using MediaPipe, designed specifically for visual speech recognition (VSR) and lip-reading tasks.
+It provides a streamlined, configurable process to convert raw video into ready-to-use lip sequences, ideal for deep learning model training.

 ## Features